 To be treated with courtesy and respect, and in a way that fully recognizes the resident’s dignity and individuality, and to be free from mental and physical abuse.

-To be properly sheltered, fed clothed, groomed and cared for in a manner consistent with his or her needs.
+To be properly sheltered, fed clothed, groomed, and cared for in a manner consistent with their needs and choices.

 To be told who is responsible for and who is providing the resident’s direct care.